The Du Droppers could do it all: from a bluesy pop sound, through Rhythm & Blues, all the way to Rock 'n' Roll.

-A few days earlier (November 5), the Du Droppers had recorded two songs with white Pop singer Sunny Gale: "Mama's Gone, Goodbye" and "The Note In The Bottle", and "Don't Cry Mama"; the first two were released later that month, "Mama" received an excellent review on November 28, along with Faye Adams' "I'll Be True," Marvin & Johnny's "Baby Doll," the Shadows' "Tell Her," the Spaniels' "The Bells Ring Out," and Moohah's "All Shook Out."
+A few days earlier (November 5), the Du Droppers had recorded some songs with white Pop singer Sunny Gale: "Mama's Gone, Goodbye", "The Note In The Bottle", and "Don't Cry Mama"; the first two were released later that month.
+"Mama's Gone, Goodbye" received an excellent review on November 28, along with Faye Adams' "I’ll Be True," Marvin & Johnny's "Baby Doll," the Shadows' "Tell Her," the Spaniels' "The Bells Ring Out," and Moohah's "All Shook Out."
 On November 6, they began a week at the Apollo, along with Arnett Cobb and Wini Brown.

 Another session, held on December 16, saw the recording of "You're Wrong," "Speed King," "Drink Up," and "I Wanna Love You."
 The final session of 1953 was held on December 30, at which time five tunes were recorded: "Bamalam" (the second take), "Drink Up" (also a second take), "Had To Play My Number," "Dead Broke," and "I Only Had A Little."
 "Bamalam" is such a great song that it's hard to imagine why RCA didn't release either version.

 As the results of the year were tallied up, the Du Droppers found themselves as hitmakers.
 "I Wanna Know" was number 13 in Billboard's Top R&B Tunes of 1953 and "I Found Out" was number 39.
 The Du Droppers themselves were the sixth most popular vocal group of 1953, according to a poll by Rhythm And Blues Magazine.